Italian Christmas Cookies

 This post may contain affiliate links.
 We may receive a small commission if you click and purchase something.
 Please see our disclosure policy for more details.

+The Christmas season is here and these traditional Italian Christmas Cookies are always first on my Christmas baking list.
 I can’t really explain why I love these Italian Christmas Cookies so much, I just do.
-There is something about the cake-like texture with a hint of anise and the sweet sugar glaze that makes me want to eat the whole batch.
+There is something about the cake-like texture with a hint of anise and the sweet glaze that makes me want to eat the whole batch.

 The struggle is real, my friends.
 While these cookies are popular in many Italian households, they were not part of mine.
 My mom never made them.

 I remember taking that first delicious bite of one of these Italian Christmas Cookies when I was visiting my aunt many, many years ago.
-My aunt’s neighbor brought us over a whole dish of these beauties.
+My aunt’s dear friend brought us over a whole dish of these soft cookie beauties.

 That’s when I fell in love.
+These have become a baking tradition and it is not the holiday season without them on my cookie tray.
+They are the perfect holiday treat.
 And if you are looking for another classic Italian cookie, check out my Italian Almond Cookies recipe.

 Free Christmas eBook: How To Host A Holiday Cookie Exchange